Roasted Honeynut Squash

 - Ground cumin

-- Cube your honeynut squash into desired size.
-I keep the skin on because it's thin and cooks down very well.
-Just make sure you wash and source organic is possible.
+Cube your honeynut squash into desired size.
+I keep the skin on because it's thin, just make sure you wash and source organic is possible.
 For myself, I used one large squash, but use however many you want.